supercid/techdocs-wiki-tmp/GraphQL:-For-Headless.md

 Each customer who visits a site is uniquely identified with a session identifier.
 When a new customer comes to the site, a GraphQL session mutation call must be made to initiate a session.
 The resultant session identifier must be persisted and reused for all consecutive calls.

-Since the session-duration is 30 minutes from the last activity, When a customer returns to the site
+💡The session-duration is 30 minutes from the last activity.

+We recommend using the following flow to creating and resuming sessions.

 1. Read the session-identifier from the cookie.
 2. If the session-identifier doesn't exist, initiate a new session and store the resultant session identifier in a cookie.